 So what are WordPress Action Hooks?

-In a nutshell, an action hook is a predefined place on your site left open by the developer of the site where the user/developer can insert specific code to expand the capability of the site.
+In a nutshell, a WordPress action hook is a predefined place on your site left open by the developer of the site where the user/developer can insert specific code to expand the capability of the site.

 How do you use a WordPress Action Hook?